MahmoudAbuzeed/nodejs-typescript-boilerplate/README.md

 # NodeBoilerplate Back-End Project Using Nodejs

-This Project Related to Design Back-End For nodeBoilerplate Application
+This Project Related to Design Back-End For nodeJs Application

 # Project Dependencies